rabbit-time/rascal-modpack/README.md

 ### Build guide
 A platform independent build guide for those looking to run a server instance.

-1.Clone Rascal Modpack on your system and swap to the desired branch: git checkout [branch].
+1. Clone Rascal Modpack on your system and swap to the desired branch: git checkout [branch].
 2. Install [packwiz](https://github.com/packwiz/packwiz) following their installation guide.
 3. Run `packwiz mr export` to generate Modrinth packfiles (`.mrpack`).
 4. Alternatively, run `packwiz cf export` to generate packfiles with `.jar` files.